 Humanities and social sciences (Every Semester)

-Biology, geology, environmental studies, field studies, Australian culture (Every Fall)
+Biology, environmental studies, field studies, Australian culture (Every Fall)

 Quito, Ecuador/Cuzco, Peru*